scottenriquez/scottie-is-xxx-v3/scottie-is-xxx/blog/repl-it-classroom-documentation/index.md

 ---
 authors: [scottenriquez]
 title: Using Repl.it in a High School Classroom
-date: "2020-07-30"
+date: '2020-07-30'
-description: "Configuring a classroom environment in Repl.it for high school computer science."
+description: 'Configuring a classroom environment in Repl.it for high school computer science.'
-tags: ["Programming", "Teaching"]
+tags: ['Programming', 'Teaching']
 ---

 ## Background